swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 Property-wrapper parameters cannot have an `@autoclosure` type.

 > **Rationale**: `@autoclosure` is unnecessary for the wrapped value, because the wrapped-value argument at the call-site will always be wrapped in a call to `init(wrappedValue:)` or `init(projectedValue:)`, which can _already_ support `@autoclosure` arguments.

+Property-wrapper parameters cannot also have an attached result builder attribute.

+> **Rationale**: Result builder attributes can be applied to the parameters in `init(wrappedValue:)` and `init(projectedValue:)`.
+If there is a result builder attached to a property-wrapper parameter that already has a result builder in `init(wrappedValue:)`, it's unclear which result builder should be applied.

+Property-wrapper parameters with arguments in the wrapper attribute cannot be passed a projected value.

+> **Rationale** Arguments in the wrapper attribute only apply to `init(wrappedValue:)`.
+To ensure that these arguments never change, the call-site must always use `init(wrappedValue:)` and pass the additional attribute arguments.

 Property wrappers on function parameters must support `init(wrappedValue:)`.